FAQ Pads

 Are Femi.Eko® pads comfortable?

-Not only that they are comfortable, but having the breathability, makes you feel dry and aerated.
-Reusable pads are very soft because of the bamboo fabric, which mainly feels like never getting wet, making a huge difference compared with disposable pads.
-The breathability within the fabric protects against creating bacteria and therefore you may experience less smell and irritations.
-Some users say the breathability makes them much cooler to wear than disposable pads, which have plastic parts that trap heat.
+Not only are they comfortable, but their breathability makes you feel dry and ventilated.
+Reusable pads are very soft due to the bamboo fabric and most importantly feel like they will never get wet, which is a big difference from disposable pads.
+The breathability of the fabric protects against the development of bacteria, so you can notice less odor and irritation.
+Some users say that because they are breathable, they are much cooler to wear than disposable pads, which are made of plastic and trap heat.

 Do pads shorten your period?

-Even though we didn’t find a study on this idea, many doctors and women believe using pads can shorten your period.
-Unlike tampons that absorb menstrual blood and cause a sort of backup within your vagina, pads allow blood to flow down naturally and to its normal speed.
-In theory, this could lead to shorter periods.
+Although we have not found a study on this idea, many doctors and women believe that using pads can shorten your period.
+Unlike tampons, which soak up menstrual blood and cause a kind of backup in your vagina, pads allow blood to drain naturally and at its normal rate.
+In theory, this could result in a shorter period.

 Are reusable pads suitable for heavy period flow?

 Yes, reusable pads can be extremely absorbent.
-We recommend going for the measure M and you will be protected and feel safe during the day or night.
-More than this, the reusable pads feel less wet than normal pads, so you will have comfort while bleeding strongly.
+We recommend that you opt for the M size so that you can feel protected and secure during the day or night.
+Also, reusable pads feel less wet than regular pads, so you will feel comfortable even if you are bleeding heavily.

 Is it better to use organic cotton sanitary pads?

-It is better for the health to buy organic products, but still the problem of waste generated by disposable pads will be a fact we need to consider while thinking about the environment.
-Organic sanitary pads are made of cotton that was grown without pesticides or herbicides, which means less of these chemicals arriving at your body.
-As well, this also means less pollution to the earth and less damage to the environment, but also less exposure to toxins for the people who work on the farms where the cotton grows.
-Anyway, if you are concerned about sustainability, you should always go for reusable cloth pads, such as Femi.Eko®’s.
+It is better for health to buy organic products, but the problem of waste generated by disposable sanitary pads is a fact that we must take into account when thinking about the environment and the future of our planet.
+Organic pads are made from cotton grown without pesticides or herbicides, which means that less of these chemicals end up in your body.
+It also means less pollution of the earth and less damage to the environment, but it also means that the people who work on the farms where the cotton is grown are exposed to fewer toxins.
+If not only health is important to you, but also sustainability, then you should definitely choose reusable cloth pads like those from Femi.Eko®.

 How sustainable is that Femi.Eko®’s reusable pads made of bamboo fabric?

-Many people think of wood when they think of bamboo, and it is true that such wood can convert through technology into a very soft, silky, and safe fabric.
-A great thing about bamboo is that it’s very fast growing, and thus, highly renewable, so there is the sustainability into using such material, more than cotton fabric, which in many cases must be treated with chemicals.
-Bamboo doesn’t need pesticides to grow.
-Bamboo is not chemically treated during production and therefore it is safe for your genitals.
+Many people think of wood when they think of bamboo, and it is true that through technology, this wood can transform into a very soft, silky and safe fabric.
+The great thing about bamboo is that it grows very quickly, making it highly renewable.
+Therefore, using such a material is more sustainable than cotton fabrics, which in many cases need to be treated with chemicals.
+Bamboo does not need pesticides to grow.
+Bamboo is less chemically treated during production and is therefore safe for your genitals.

 Do reusable pads smell?

-The good news is that Femi.Eko® pads tend to stay fresher than disposable pads.
-That’s because the bamboo fabric breathes which allows moisture to evaporate.
-Less moisture means fewer bacteria which produce nasty smells.
-If you notice any weird smells, it is not the pad to be blamed, and we recommend checking out with your doctor.
-For protection against smells, you can soak your pads in vinegar, or baking soda to help eliminate pads smells.
+The good news is that Femi.Eko® pads stay fresh longer than disposable pads.
+This is due to the breathability of the bamboo fabric, which allows moisture to evaporate.
+Less moisture means less bacteria creating unpleasant odors.
+If you notice strange odors, it’s not because of the pad and we recommend you consult your doctor.
+To protect against odors, you can soak your pads in vinegar or baking soda to eliminate pad odors.We recommend that you sanitize your pads every few months by washing them at 60 degrees to prevent the growth of bacteria.

 How much money can I expect to save by switching to reusable pads?